Gianluigi/incorrect-vim/README.md

 # Update
 Update plugins via the [Vundle] Command: :PluginUpdate simple as it is !

-Update the vimrc via a git rebase:
+Update the main vimrc configuration via a git rebase:

     git ~/.incorrect-vim
     git pull --rebase